Hurmos/Hurmos-app/README.md

 * Online billing system.
 * Analythics about your resource usage, and value for customer compared to other local.
 * tips based on data for when to build new resources and for which sport.
+## Channels

+### How will you reach your target customers?
+### What distribution channels will you use?
+## Customer Relationships
+### What kind of customer relationships do you want to build?
+#### player
+* Feeling that by playing you NHL style be a pro method, where there is a straight path to the top.
+* Finding the match should give you same goosebumbs as hours before a big game.
+* Winning a one should feel as good as winning with your own team.
+*
+#### resource owner
+### How will you acquire and retain customers?
+## Revenue Streams
+### How will you generate revenue?
+* 10% add to the reservation fee that players make
+### What are your pricing model and payment terms?
+* The app is free to use both for the sport resource owners and for the players
+* After you have accepted a game suggestion, you cannot return your money
+* Your account be only billed after you have accepted the game, searching for a one does not affect.
+## Key Resources
+### What resources do you need to implement your business model?
+### This could include physical resources (e.g., office space, equipment), human resources (e.g., employees, contractors), and financial resources.
+## Key Activities
+### What activities do you need to perform to deliver your value proposition?
+This could include product development, marketing and sales, and customer support.
+## Key Partnerships
+### What partnerships do you need to form to be successful?
+This could include partnerships with suppliers, distributors, and marketing partners.
+## Cost Structure
+### What are your costs?
+This could include variable costs (e.g., cost of goods sold) and fixed costs (e.g., rent, salaries).

+## How will you deal with cheaters and trollers

+## How will you deal with no-goers

+### solutions and problems yet to be categorized
+* Low advanced-intermediate player amount affect on the pool size and increased matchmaking time.
+  * Creating games with unequal team sizes giving more players to the noob ones.
+* Requiring minimum amount of choices from user
+  * Integrated scoreboard system
+  * Dynamic matchmaking looping following properties in stages
+    * Distance from player
+    * Pricing until
+    * Skill level range
+  * automated billing when accepting matches
+* Automatical

+### problems yet to be solved and categorized
+* Players declining from games in the search of a cheaper match
+* -||- closer location
+* Affording the user possiblity to undestand the matchmaking process in real time.
+* Person creating a party with a non signed up player.